-Quick chicken burrito bowls make a perfect lunch or meal prep recipe!
-With nourishing fresh veggies and seasoned chicken, these bowls are an easy, healthy lunch or dinner option.
+Lots of veggies and protein make this Chicken Burrito Bowl Recipe a perfect lunch or meal prep recipe!
+High protein and nourishing, these bowls are an easy, healthy lunch or dinner option.

-Plus, they're gluten free, paleo, low carb, Whole30, and keto-friendly.
+Bonus: they're gluten free, low carb, Whole30, and keto-friendly.
 Lots of goodness packed into one bowl!

 But where do you start?